-On Saturday, December 17, the "National Cycling and Triathlon Days: values, equality and fair play" will be held in the Juan Antonio Samaranch Auditorium of the Higher Sports Council, with the aim of seeking common synergies between two sports with similar characteristics.
+On Saturday, December 17, the "National Cycling and Triathlon Days: values, equality and fair play" will be held at the Juan Antonio Samaranch Auditorium of the Higher Sports Council, with the aim of seeking common synergies between two sports with similar characteristics.

-Adapted cycling and paratriathlon.
-School of values ”, with Félix García Casas and Cristina Azanza, responsible for both federations, is the title of the first evening conference, before Zabala talks about “The integral training of the athlete.
-Fair play and the problem of doping", to close with a round table, in which the aforementioned Ana Burgos and Alberto García, Josefa Benítez and Mayalem Noriega, members of the Spanish champion tandem, the athlete Susana Rodríguez and the national coach, will participate, Ramón González Arrieta.
+“Adapted cycling and paratriathlon.
+Escuela de valores”, with Félix García Casas and Cristina Azanza, responsible for both federations, is the title of the first evening conference, before Zabala talks about “The integral formation of the athlete.
+Fair play and the problem of doping", to close with a round table, in which the aforementioned Ana Burgos and Alberto García, Josefa Benítez and Mayalén Noriega, members of the Spanish champion tandem, the para-athlete Susana Rodríguez and the national coach, will participate.
+Ramon Gonzalez Arrieta.

 "In short, we hope to spend an entertaining and fun day, enjoying the sport that we like the most and with the aim of improving the balance of previous years", concluded Zabala, who also recalled that "attendance is free and there will be a certificate and a CD with documentation to the assistants, for which we would appreciate those interested who register as soon as possible”.
 Likewise, the RFEC will help by paying the mileage of a car by the Autonomous Federation.